localedef/ctype.sh requires sed -E for no reason

 The introduction of ctype.sh in cset 13399:a1d28d03839f added a dependency on illumos sed's -E option for extended regex (inherited from FreeBSD). -E was not previously supported by Solaris sed and this has led to an additional bootstrapping step on some platforms (announced as a "flag day").
 The use of -E seems to have been purely a stylistic decision as the same sed commands can use basic RE with only minor syntax changes (brackets for char matches, backslash before parens for substrings).
 The script itself also look like could be simplified.

-#4 Updated by Albert Lee almost 4 years ago
+#4 Updated by Albert Lee about 4 years ago

 As for "simplifying" it, I really just don't understand the overall transformation being done here.
 The use of the buffer swap and purpose of adding ";/" and removing it in the first expression, and the "s,\([>)]\)$,\1;/," in the second is still mysterious to me.
 I'm looking at convert_map.pl which does some related parsing...

-#5 Updated by Yuri Pankov almost 4 years ago
+#5 Updated by Yuri Pankov about 4 years ago